 Silver lining: the older/smaller TV made Nintendo Switch hookup simple.
 Outlet count was slightly better than average, but after a full day on the road, I still needed my travel power strip.

-👉 Curious where this Wi-Fi ranks?
-Check my Hotel Wi-Fi Speed Leaderboard here on the site.
+👉 Curious where this hotel ranks?
+Check my Hotel Wi-Fi Speed Leaderboard to see how Courtyard Bridgeport Clarksburg compares against other hotels I’ve reviewed.

 Pool, Gym & Outdoor Spaces